 \section{Extended Review of Related Work and Resource Analysis}

 In this section, we present a comprehensive analysis of the existing factual resource landscape summarized in Table~\ref{tab:comparison_main}.
-We examine the inherent trade-offs currently imposed on the research community, with a particular focus on the tension between scale, multilingual coverage, and evidence provenance.
-We categorize prior works into three primary paradigms and delineate their respective limitations concerning the construction of grounded generation systems.
+We examine the inherent trade-offs currently imposed on the research community, with particular attention to the tension among scale, multilingual coverage, and evidence provenance.
+We categorize prior work into four primary paradigms and delineate their respective limitations with respect to the construction of grounded generation systems.